SpaiR/imgui-java/README.md

 There are two types of precompiled binaries: 1. with stb (the default one) 2. with freetype.
 You can decide by yourself, which kind of libraries for any system you want to use.

-Take a not, that for Linux and Mac users using of freetype will add an additional dependency to the `libfreetype` itself.
+Take a note, that for Linux and Mac users using of freetype will add an additional dependency to the `libfreetype` itself.
 This is not the case for Windows users, since `dll` binaries are compiled fully statically and already include freetype in themselves.

 **For fully portable application** use default binaries.<br>